lilygoose89/startupchiangmai/_posts/2019-03-20-co-more-chiang-mais-collaborative-spaces.md

 ---
 layout: post
-title: Co-More, Chiang Mai's Collaborative Spaces
+title: 'Co-More, Chiang Mai''s Collaborative Spaces'
 permalink: /chiang-mai-coworking-collaborative-spaces/
+description: >-
-description: Chiang Mai is seeing a growing number of coworking and collaborative spaces that cater to the needs of its diverse creative classes.
+  Chiang Mai is seeing a growing number of coworking and collaborative spaces that cater to the needs of its diverse creative classes.
 By providing amenities and resources that might typically be beyond the budget of a bootstrapping entrepreneur, these shared spaces support the growth of diverse new businesses.
 author: lily
 categories:
   - coworking